Mary Azarian: Career

 After she graduated from Smith College, she moved to farm in Vermont.
 Azarian and her husband raised horses, oxen, chickens, a jersey milk cow, a sheep, and a goat with the help of their three sons.

 Before beginning her career as a full-time artist, Azarian taught in a one-room schoolhouse for three years.
 After she finished her three years of teaching, she decided she wanted to make a living selling woodcut prints.
 She began producing her prints by hand and in black and white.
 Eventually, she began adding color to her prints by hand.
 Finally, she found an old Vandercook proof press and began using it to produce the prints.

 In the 1970s, Azarian began illustrating children’s books.
 In 1999, the American Library Association awarded Azarian the Caldecott Medal for her illustrations in the children's book, Snowflake Bentley.

 Family

-Mary Azarian is married to her husband Tom and together they have three sons.
+Mary Azarian has three sons with folk musician and artist Tom Azarian, also known by the name of Tom Banjo.
+Though she took his last name, the two never legally married, and separated in 1982.
 She also has four grandchildren.